expo/fyi/resolving-dependency-issues.md

 For npm, you have to use a property named `overrides` rather than `resolutions`, but it's otherwise the same.
 Reinstall your dependencies after adding this resolution.

 This will instruct your package manager to **always** use the specified version of this package (`react` in the example) rather than any other version ranges it finds.
 This will always deduplicate a package.
-Make sure you don't keep a resolution around for any longer than it's needed however, as it can cause incompatibilities when you upgrade in the future!
+Make sure you don't keep a resolution around for any longer than it's needed, as it can cause incompatibilities when you upgrade in the future!

 ## When dependency issues commonly happen